oshaughnessy/sierramountainll/_pages/softball.md

 1st third of the season:
 - **Coaches will pitch to their own players**
 - Coaches may throw from a standing position or sitting on a ball bucket
-- 5 and 6-year-old players may use a tee at the coach's discretion

 2nd third of the season:
 - **Offense will pitch to their own players**